Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Ezequiel Tovar (batting .182 in his past 10 games, with a double, two walks and three RBI), take on starting pitcher Merrill Kelly and the Arizona Diamondbacks at Coors Field, Friday at 8:40 PM ET.
+After batting .212 with a double, a walk and three RBI in his past 10 games, Ezequiel Tovar and the Colorado Rockies face the Arizona Diamondbacks (who will start Tommy Henry) at 8:10 PM ET on Saturday.

-In his previous game he had a one-hit performance (1-for-3) against the Guardians.
+He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.

 Ezequiel Tovar Game Info & Props vs. the Diamondbacks